PaycheckCalculatorOnline logo

 Adjusted Gross Income vs. Taxable Income

-Adjusted Gross Income (AGI) = Gross Income − Above-the-line deductions Above-the-line deductions include: traditional IRA contributions, student loan interest, alimony paid (pre-2019 divorces), self-employed health insurance, and HSA contributions.
+**Adjusted Gross Income (AGI)** = Gross Income − Above-the-line deductions Above-the-line deductions include: traditional IRA contributions (if eligible), student loan interest, self-employed health insurance, HSA contributions made outside of payroll, and alimony paid under pre-2019 divorce agreements.

 **Taxable Income** = AGI − Standard Deduction (or itemized deductions if higher)

-AGI is important because many tax credits and deductions phase out or become unavailable above certain AGI thresholds.
-For example, the Child Tax Credit begins phasing out at $200,000 AGI for single filers, and Roth IRA contributions phase out starting at $150,000 (2026).
+AGI is the critical number because many tax credits and deductions phase out above certain AGI thresholds.
+The Child Tax Credit begins phasing out at $200,000 AGI for single filers.
+Roth IRA contributions phase out starting at $150,000 (2026).
+If you're near these thresholds, AGI management through retirement account contributions can preserve thousands in credits.

 High Income Considerations: NIIT and Additional Medicare Tax

-Net Investment Income Tax (NIIT): 3.8% surtax on investment income (dividends, capital gains, rental income) for single filers with modified AGI above $200,000 ($250,000 for married filing jointly).
-This effectively raises the top rate on investment income from 23.8% to higher levels.
+**Net Investment Income Tax (NIIT):** A 3.8% surtax on investment income (dividends, capital gains, rental income) for single filers with modified AGI above $200,000 ($250,000 for married filing jointly).
+For those affected, this effectively raises the top rate on long-term capital gains from 20% to 23.8%.

 2026 Tax Planning Tips

-2. Watch bracket boundaries.
-If you're just below a bracket threshold, consider deferring income to avoid crossing into the higher rate.
-Conversely, if you have a below-average income year, a Roth conversion at lower rates may be strategic.
+2. **Watch bracket boundaries.** If you're just below a higher bracket threshold, consider deferring year-end income to avoid crossing unnecessarily.
+Conversely, in a below-average income year, a Roth conversion at your lower current rate can be strategic.

-3. Bundle charitable deductions.
-If your standard deduction exceeds typical charitable giving, consider "bunching" 2 years of donations into 1 year using a Donor Advised Fund, letting you itemize in the bunching year while taking the standard deduction in the other.
+3. **Bundle charitable deductions.** If your standard deduction typically exceeds charitable giving, consider "bunching" two years of donations into one year using a Donor Advised Fund — itemizing in the bunching year while taking standard deduction the other year.

-4. Harvest capital losses strategically.
-Capital losses offset capital gains dollar for dollar.
-Realized in the right tax year, loss harvesting can eliminate gains that would otherwise be taxed at 15–20%.
+4. **Harvest capital losses strategically.** Capital losses offset capital gains dollar for dollar.
+Realized in the right tax year, loss harvesting can eliminate gains taxed at 15–20%.

-5. Time year-end bonuses.
-If you're close to a bracket threshold, ask HR about deferring a bonus to January — keeping it in the current tax year could push you over unnecessarily.
+5. **Time year-end bonuses carefully.** If you're close to a bracket threshold, ask HR about deferring a year-end bonus to January to keep that income in the current tax year rather than pushing into a higher bracket unnecessarily.

 Frequently Asked Questions